 Jump to content

 These were the days when BMW's Motorsport division was more than just a meaningless marketing sub-brand.
-It meant grim-faced race mechanics, who hand-built the whole car with Snap-on tools taken from blood-red chests to the accompaniment of Wagnerian Music that got them meaned up in the morning.
+It meant grim-faced race mechanics, who hand-built the whole car with Snap-on tools taken from blood-red chests to the accompaniment of Wagnerian music that got them meaned up in the morning.

 The first M5 was a mean machine, all right.
 It debuted at the 1985 Amsterdam motor show and consisted of a Dingolfing-built 535i chassis that was torn off the production line and taken to BMW's motorsport workshop in Garching, Munich, to be fitted with its hot engine, stiffened suspension and unique interior trim.